DFE-Digital/get-help-with-tech/app/views/landing_pages/digital_platforms.md

 You can choose to apply for support from either a Google or Microsoft partner.

-To apply, complete the support request form for your chosen partner below:
+To apply, complete the support request form for your chosen partner below by 30 November 2021:

 * [Apply for support from a Google partner](https://docs.google.com/forms/d/e/1FAIpQLSc45tWnxrk0ZPyhEE4UioGAxDF_2eYNEuE3lLzY_P6Hpo8jxg/viewform)
 * [Apply for support from a Microsoft partner](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR8OxR8KDk1BHllyTqp9sEZBUNEVJNDlRN0U1WUtQWk1KTjY5RDFCM1M3VyQlQCN0PWcu)